- Module Code:

 - Practical skills, including: designing a communications for Development strategy and media plan; understanding the use of technology in reporting and producing media content; practical skills in creating a Devcomm podcast: Journalism skills, reporting skills, producing, editing and disseminating a devcomm podcast.

-This course is designed to introduce students to theories, concepts and issues in development communication, and to provide practical training in development communication techniques and tools.
-The course will provide a combination of critical theory and practical skills that is unique in its approach and fits with the Department of Development Studies future goals.
+This module is designed to introduce students to theories, concepts and issues in development communication, and to provide practical training in development communication techniques and tools.
+The module will provide a combination of critical theory and practical skills that is unique in its approach and fits with the Department of Development Studies future goals.

 - Have a good understanding of the role communications can play in development